-For details about how to enter commands whose command type is Jython, see the topic Configure Actions for a Management Event Incident in the Help for Administrators.
+For details about how to enter commands whose command type is Jython, see the topic Configure an action for an incident in the Help for Administer.

-10. Click 🔄 Save and Close .

-11. In the SNMP Trap Configurations view or Management Event Configurations view, click
+- 10. Click (Save and Close). - 11.
+In the SNMP Trap Configurations view or Management Event Configurations view, click | \(\sqrt{\text{N}} \) (Save and Close).

-Save and Close .